Hericium cirrhatum: Habitat & distribution

-Hericium cirrahatum grows on dead standing hardwood trees, fallen wood or tree stumps of species such as beech (Fagus sylvatica) in old established deciduous woodlands.
+Hericium cirrhatum grows on dead standing hardwood trees, fallen wood or tree stumps of species such as beech (Fagus sylvatica) in old established deciduous woodlands.
 It has also been recorded on sycamore Acer pseudoplatanus, birch Betula spp., ash Fraxinus spp., oak Quercus robur and elm Ulmus spp. and is found from July to November in Britain.
-It is vulnerable and has been added to the Red Data List.
-As a very rare species it has legal protection in Britain under Schedule 8 of the Wildlife and Countryside Act 1981 which covers the picking or destruction of the fruiting bodies.
+It is vulnerable but was removed from the Red Data List in 2006.
+As a rare species it is not illegal to pick the fruiting bodies however consideration should be taken to quantity collected to help preserve.

 The NBN Database lists only 176 records in Britain of which only 11 are confirmed and none are shown in Scotland although the photographed specimens were found in Kilmaurs, East Ayrshire.
 It is nowhere common, but records show it to be present in southern England, particularly in the New Forest and in some parts of central and southern mainland Europe.